Snapstromegon/hoeser.dev/src/blog/2022-01-27-rki-dashboard.md

 {% image "assets/img/blog/2022-01-27-rki-dashboard/devtools-network.jpg", "Screenshot from the Chrome Dev Tools network panel showing 376 requests and 6.6MB of transferred data", [null] %}

 :::sidenote
-I know that Lighthouse reports aren't silver bullets, but they give a good indication of things and are also more or less reproduceable.
+I know that Lighthouse reports aren't silver bullets, but they give a good indication of things and are also more or less reproducible.
 :::

 As you can see, the dashboard loads massive amounts of data in many requests and takes over **ten seconds** to finish loading on my desktop pc with a wired broadband internet connection.